aspl-lang/aspl/introduction.md

 <br>That's it.
 You have just written your very first ASPL program! 🎉

 ## Comments
-ASPL supports two styles of comments
+ASPL supports two styles of comments:

 ### Single-line comments
 If a line starts with `//`, everything after that is ignored by the ASPL parser and treated as a comment.